 But to make this happen we need a government with the courage to take on the multinational companies and, sadly, I can’t see that happening in the near, post-election, future.

-This natural, healthy recipe is my sixth created for the Suma Bloggers Network.
-Under the arrangement with Suma, every two months I choose up to £20 worth of Suma’s products from their range of ethically sourced, organic and free range products, which Suma provides free of charge, and I then create a recipe using those ingredients.
+This natural, healthy recipe is my sixth created for Suma Wholefoods Cooperative.
+Under our arrangement I chose products from Suma’s range of ethically sourced, organic and free range goods, which Suma provides free of charge, and I then create a recipe using those ingredients.

 The short but glorious asparagus season is upon us, and not only do I live close to the heart of the English asparagus growing region, I also grow my own wonderful asparagus on my allotment plot, the Circus Garden.
 These succulent beauties, freshly picked and transported just one mile in my bicycle basket, are superior on every level to the tawdry supermarket asparagus that gets flown in from Peru, some 6,500 miles away during the rest of the year.